 The artwork for the 1966 reprint of Huxley's Island is more in keeping with the novel's utopian ideals than its pyrotechnic cover of two years earlier.
 With no Marber grid or Penguin banner, the image fills the entire cover, suffusing it with an aura of zen-like calm.
 One could be forgiven for thinking that the man in the water is day-dreaming rather than ship- wrecked and half drowned as he floats face up in the shallows of the novel's eponymous isle.

-At first glance the intricate web-like pattern on his face and head brings to mind the use of henna for body decoration, a custom practised in parts of Asia and a reference to the novel's geographical setting.
-But on closer inspection the pattern reveals an Arcadian shoreline, and like the island he is drifting towards, his face is a cliff face, replete with tropical vegetation.
-"No man is an island", wrote the English metaphysical poet, John Donne, in 1624.
+At first glance the intricate web-like pattern on his face and head brings to mind the use of henna for body decoration, a custom practised in parts of Asia and a reference to the novel's geographical setting, but on closer inspection the pattern reveals an Arcadian shoreline, and like the island he is drifting towards, his face is a cliff face, replete with tropical vegetation.
+'No man is an island', wrote the English metaphysical poet John Donne in 1624.
 Well, this one is.